Navarro’s Lab studies microbial trophic interactions in ecosystems ranging from the digestive tracts of insects to the soil rhizosphere.

 - The rhizosphere of different plants and the microbial multitrophic associations that mediate nutrient cycling and C flow.

-- The effect of soil retrogression in soil microbial biodiversity (from bacteria to protists) in the Jughandle Chronosequence located in Mendocino California.
+- The effect of soil retrogression on soil microbial biodiversity (from bacteria to protists) in the Jughandle Chronosequence located in Mendocino, California.

 Besides the group’s scientific work, the team is also committed to reducing the barriers in research for underrepresented students, including people of color, women, and LGBTQ+ individuals.